jericosaile/sai-bot/README.md

 - CLIENT_ID=00000000000000

 After that, run this server by the command of `node ./src/bot.js` or `npm run start` to start your bot.

+-Sai

+Add me on discord: S a i#9104